Maksew/Maksew/README.md

 ## About Me 📚

-- 🐍 Python Developer | Specializing in small automation scripts and simple GUI applications.
+- 🏃‍♂️ Health Tech Enthusiast | Passionate about sports and digital health, exploring how technology can enhance well-being and optimize healthcare processes.

-- 💻 C# Developer | Developing robust software solutions | Notable projects at Legrand.
+- 🎓 Computer Engineering Student in e-Health | Currently studying to develop innovative technological solutions for the medical sector.

-- 🏃‍♂️ Health Tech Enthusiast | Combining a passion for sports with an interest in digital health and e-santé, exploring how technology can enhance well-being and health outcomes.
+- 💡 Innovation in Healthcare | Simply enjoy thinking about new solutions in medicine to help people.

 ## Mastered Technologies and Tools 💻